Butner, North Carolina: Geography

 According to the United States Census Bureau, the town has a total area of 36.1 km2, of which 0.06 sqkm, or 0.18%, is water.
+The town's layout is heavily influenced by the original development of Camp Butner.
+Central Avenue serves as the community's main street, and many other streets in the town are named with numbers and letters.

 Demographics

 2020 census

 As of the 2020 United States census, there were 8,397 people, 2,865 households, and 2,022 families residing in the town.